SprihaDeshpande/QA_Assessment/README.md

 ### **Answer to Question8**:

-Here we answer the questions based on tools used throughout the project and look into concenpts of making a test consistent.
+Here we answer the questions based on tools used throughout the project and look into concents of making a test consistent.

 The document attached is as follows => [View file for Answer 8](https://github.com/SprihaDeshpande/QA_Assessment/blob/master/Question8_Answer.pdf)